Migration Guide: Adopt the Bluetooth SIG Standards Library¶

 }

-for uuid, value in characteristics.items():
+for uuid, raw_bytes in characteristics.items():

-parsed = translator.parse_characteristic(uuid, value)
+result = translator.parse_characteristic(uuid, raw_bytes)

 else: